 The core of the service is the booking system, which can be accessed via a number of means including a downloadable mobile app, from a WAP site, via an IVR system, via China Mobile's 12580 call centre, and via a normal website.
+A

-A variety of associated value-added services are also provided, including general hospital information services, travel guidance, and advice on the applicability of insurance cards in different healthcare establishments.
+Figure 22: Elements in the 12580 Electronic Medical Service variety of associated value-added services are also provided, including general hospital information services, travel guidance, and advice on the applicability of insurance cards in different healthcare establishments.
 SMS messages are the main means of confirming bookings, and sending information to users.

-Figure 23: Agent responding to hospital booking requests in the 12580 call centre in Guangzhou
+Agent responding to hospital booking requests in the 12580 call centre in Guangzhou